bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 * Smoothed data and directional signals
 * EMA and SMA

-Visualization of logarithmic transformation of returns, demonstrating how we can "simulate" stationarity in time series with this transformation:
+Visualization of logarithmic transformation of returns, demonstrating how we can monotonically reduce variance in time series with this transformation:

 <img width="450" alt="image" src="https://user-images.githubusercontent.com/79114425/208793698-2324802d-453a-4c5e-a244-955cd417f7f6.png">